Skip to main content

 What Are the Foundational Cardiovascular Risk Factors?

 Understanding the potential of peptide therapies requires a clear view of the problems they aim to address.
-The progression of is accelerated by a cluster of interrelated factors that create a self-perpetuating cycle of damage.
+The progression of cardiovascular disease is accelerated by a cluster of interrelated factors that create a self-perpetuating cycle of damage.
 Recognizing these elements is the first step in understanding how targeted interventions might work.

 • Systemic Inflammation ∞ This is a state of chronic, body-wide immune activation.
 Inflammatory molecules, or cytokines, directly damage the endothelial lining of blood vessels, promoting plaque formation.
 Sources like visceral adipose tissue (deep abdominal fat) are metabolically active and continuously release these inflammatory signals.